 Geological Engineering Degree Requirements

-The geological engineering curriculum explores topics related to mineral and energy exploration, engineering site selection, construction material production and groundwater and geo-environmental engineering.
+The geological engineering curriculum explores topics related to geohazards, engineering site selection, construction material production, groundwater and geoenvironmental engineering, and mineral and energy production.
 The program integrates classroom lessons, lab and field experiences and research with an emphasis on Alaska, the North and its diverse peoples.

 Get Started on Your Bachelor’s Degree in Geological Engineering